Should You Stay at Tokyo Disney Resort?

 Why I Changed My Mind

-25.6km – that’s how many kilometers I walked on my recent two-day trip to Tokyo Disney Resort – but it would have been far more if I had stayed on the property as, I could have gone back to my room, soaked my poor aching body and then headed back to the park as fast as you can say ‘the lines for Beauty and the Beast just dropped to 60 minutes.
+25.6km – that’s how many kilometers I walked on my recent two-day trip to Tokyo Disney Resort – but it would have been far more if I had stayed on the property as I could have gone back to my room, soaked my poor aching body (or slapped a magic pink patch on my feet) and then headed back to the park as fast as you can say ‘the lines for Beauty and the Beast just dropped to 60 minutes.

-As it was though, when it got to about 4 pm each day, after being in the park since 8.15am, things were starting not to be fun anymore.
-Blisters had appeared, I was done standing in queues and I just wanted a lie-down.
+As it was though, when it got to about 4 pm each day, after being in the park since 8.15am, things were starting not to be fun anymore; Blisters had appeared, I was done standing in queues, I just wanted a lie-down.

-I tried sitting and eating a Mickey Bar, but the 20-minute recharge that gave me wasn’t enough.
-I needed two hours, maybe a nap, to re-energize for parades, second goes on the rides, more shopping, and maybe fireworks – but, Tokyo Disney Resort is an hour away from central Tokyo making ‘nipping back to the room’ not that easy.
+I tried sitting and eating a Mickey Bar, but that 20-minute recharge wasn’t enough; I needed two hours, maybe a nap, to re-energize for parades, second goes on the rides, more shopping, and maybe fireworks – but, Tokyo Disney Resort is an hour away from central Tokyo making ‘nipping back to the room’ not that easy.

-And at that point, my opinion of staying near the Tokyo Disney Resort changed.
-While I love pottering around Tokyo in the evening, I definitely think there are some times when you definitely want to base yourself at one of the hotels close to Disney itself – and here’s when they are…
+At that point, my opinion of staying near the Tokyo Disney Resort changed and I decided that there are some times when it makes sense to base yourself at one of the hotels close to Disney itself – and here’s when they are…

 When Might Staying at Tokyo Disney Be a Good Idea

-Here are five situations when I think you definitely want to consider staying at Tokyo Disney Resort for a night or two.
+Here are five situations when I think you should consider staying at Tokyo Disney Resort for a night or two.

 1. If You’re Doing Back-to-Back Disney Days

-If you’re off to Tokyo Disneyland one day, then Tokyo DisneySea the next, then I’d definitely suggest booking a hotel on-property.
+If you’re off to Tokyo Disneyland one day, then Tokyo DisneySea the next, I’d suggest booking a hotel on-property.

 Back-to-back days weren’t my original itinerary plan which is why I didn’t book a hotel near the resorts in the first place, but after traveling four hours to and from my hotel to the parks in two days, I seriously doubted my decision!
 I was like a local on the ‘commute’ by the end of it.